rapPayne/AgileGadgets-com/src/pages/blog/host-chatgpt-on-your-own-machine.md

 ```

 ## Step 2: Download a model
-To install a model, it's simply "ollama pull <model_name>"
+To install a model, simply run "ollama pull <model_name>" from any shell.

 You have tons of models to choose from.
 Go <a href="https://ollama.com/search" target="_blank" rel="noopener noreferrer">here</a> to get a list of them.